graphology/graphology/specs/proposition1.md

 * Method to import batch (similar to constructor polymorphism).
 * Method to import batch nodes.
 * Method to import batch edges.
+* Adjacency.
+* Setting attributes to the graph itself?

+* Some static methods for common sub/sur/graphing operations?
+Or move to package?